Frederick M. "Skip" Burkle Jr.: Personal life and education

 Burkle was born in New Haven, CT, to Frederick and Mary Frances Burkle (née Borel).
 His father was an engineer with a telephone company, and his mother, one of the first women graduate students at Yale, was a teacher.
 He is the middle of three siblings: he has an older sister Joan, and a younger brother Richard, now deceased.

-As a child, Burkle was dyslexic and unable to read until 5th grade.
+As a child, Burkle had dyslexia and unable to read until 5th grade.
 He developed his own language, which prompted his mother to seek a psychological evaluation for him.
 The evaluation, done at the time when little was known about learning disabilities and their co-existence with giftedness, revealed an extremely bright but "lazy" child.

-Shy and self-conscious, Burkle intensely disliked school, even though he dreamed of becoming a doctor, inspired by seeing magazine pictures of physicians who saved starving children in Africa’s jungle hospitals.
-He attended Notre Dame High School in West Haven, CT, and while there, he met his future wife, Phyllis Dinnean, who was attending St. Mary’s High School.
+Shy and self-conscious, Burkle intensely disliked school, even though he dreamed of becoming a doctor, inspired by seeing magazine pictures of physicians who saved starving children in Africa's jungle hospitals.
+He attended Notre Dame High School in West Haven, CT, and while there, he met his future wife, Phyllis Dinnean, who was attending St. Mary's High School.
 He credits meeting Phyllis with turning his life around, as she believed in him and encouraged him to go to college.
-With her support and against his father’s wishes, Burkle decided to apply to Saint Michael’s College in Colchester, Vermont:
+With her support and against his father's wishes, Burkle decided to apply to Saint Michael's College in Colchester, Vermont: